JosePedroDias/stage-core/README.md

 `{Object} ._session` - the retrieved player profile

+`init({Function({Object} session, {Object} cfg)} onSessionAvailableCb)` - sets up connectivity with the server and returns a prior session or a default one.

-`syncSession({Function} cb)` - by invoking this method you provide a callback which will be called once to profile synchronization takes place. only after this can the game start.
+`logIn({Object} session, {Function()}onGameStartedCb)` - call this to send the updated session info. the callback with be called once to game is ready.

-`send({String} kind, {Object}o)` - this method offers a way for the client to send a message of the given kind to the server.
+`send({String} kind, {any} o)` - this method offers a way for the client to send a message of the given kind to the server.
 Common kinds are 'play' to submit a game-changing action and 'message' to send a message.

 `subscribe({String} kind, {Function} cb)` - by providing stage with a cb, you indicate what to do when a message of the given kind is sent from the server.